saeyslab/spotless-benchmark/README.md

 # If singularity is installed, use -profile local,singularity
 ```

-This MuSiC as a test.
+This runs MuSiC as a test.
 The first run might take a few minutes because the containers have to be downloaded.
 If this works, you should see the proportions and metrics inside `deconv_proportions/` and `results/` respectively (these directories can be changed under `params.outdir`).

 To run more methods, type the method names separated with a comma but no spaces, e.g., `--methods rctd,music`.

 ## Running the pipeline
 You can run the pipeline (`main.nf`) in three modes, `run_dataset` (running deconvolution tools on your own dataset), `generate_and_run` (generating synthetic datasets from your scRNA-seq data and benchmarking it), and `run_standard` (reproducing our analysis with gold/bronze standards).

-**Inputs:**
+**Input:**
-- Single-cell reference dataset: a Seurat (.rds) or Anndata (.h5ad) object containing cell type annotations
+- Single-cell reference dataset: a Seurat (.rds) or Anndata (.h5ad) object containing cell type annotations in the object metadata
-- Spatial datset: a Seurat (.rds) object, Anndata (.h5ad) object, or named list of counts (see [Synthvisium object structure](#synthvisium-object-structure))
+- Spatial dataset: a Seurat (.rds) object, Anndata (.h5ad) object, or named list of counts (see [Synthvisium object structure](#synthvisium-object-structure))

 **Output:**
 - A spot $\times$ cell type proportion matrix (.tsv)
-- Evaluation metrics (.tsv; only if synthetic data was generated with synthvisium)
+- Evaluation metrics (only if synthetic data follows the synthvisium object structure)

 ### *run_dataset*: running/benchmarking deconvolution tools on your own dataset
 The `run_dataset` mode requires a single-cell object (`params.sc_input`), the path to the spatial dataset(s) (`params.sp_input`), and the cell type annotation column (`params.annot`, default: celltype).
 For real data, use the `skip_metrics` flag to skip the evaluation step.